Is a Physical Exam Required for Life Insurance?

 First, the insurer decides whether they can offer you life insurance coverage.
 If you have had cancer in the past year, or have AIDS, you may or may not be insurable, depending on the life insurance company.

-Next, the underwriter classifies the risk, which determines the price of your life insurance coverage.
-Many people receive either a "preferred" classification (intended for those who are above average risks) or a "standard" classification.
 If a person has a history or characteristics that suggest he is riskier than the average applicant (perhaps because he is 70 pounds overweight, or has high cholesterol, or had by-pass surgery 3 years ago) the policy would be "rated", and offered at a higher price based on that rating, given the applicant's age.

-Why Sould I Compare Life Insurance Plans?
+Why Should I Compare Life Insurance Plans?

 Each life insurance company may evaluate an applicant differently.
 One life insurer may rate you as "Standard", while another may decide you fit their underwriting guidelines for a "Preferred Rate".